adraismawur/python-template-maxi/README.md

 - Everything that is included in the [Midi repository](https://github.com/adraismawur/python-template-midi)
   - A pyproject.toml file
   - A requirements.txt file
-- A test folder with an example test
+- A test folder with an example unit test
 - A black configuration in the _pyproject.toml_ file
-- A pre-commit configuration file (.pre-commit-config.yaml)
+- A pre-commit configuration file (.pre-commit-config.yaml), with the following hooks:
+  - Black
+  - Flake8
+  - Mypy
+- A GitHub workflow that runs your unit tests every time you push your changes

-### Test folder
+### Unit testing

 TODO

-### pre-commit

-[pre-commit](https://pre-commit.com/), a Git [hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) added to this repository ensures a basic level of code style and prevents some minor issues.
-As the name implies, scripts configured in the hook will be run before attempting to commit changes to your (local) repository.
-Since you (hopefully) commit early and often, pre-commit ensures that your code remains nicely stylized and readable.

-Here, the only script pre-configured for pre-commit is Black.

 ### Black

 [Black](https://github.com/psf/black) is a code formatter.
 Any code base that uses it will have a style that is the same no matter who wrote the code.
 A consistent code style makes it easier to read, maintain and expand on code.

+Style and formatting in coding languages can be a topic of contention.
+Black has made a couple of choices for you, some of which are explained below.

 #### Why does Black use spaces instead of tabs?